What Is a Skin Graft? What Does It Correct?

 Contact Tru-Skin Dermatology Today

 If you need skin graft services in Central Texas, you’ve come to the right place.
 The professionals at Tru-Skin Dermatology are highly-qualified and can help.
 Whether you need full-thickness skin grafts or Cogenex® skin grafts, we’ve got you covered.
 We’re able to identify what type of skin graft would best fit your unique situation.
 To learn more, call Tru-Skin Dermatology today.
-We have seven convenient locations to serve you in Austin, Bastrop, La Grange, Bee Cave, Spring Branch, Cedar Park, and Hallettsville.
+We have seven convenient locations to serve you in Austin, Bastrop, La Grange, Spring Branch, Cedar Park, and Hallettsville.

 CALL US TODAY AT THE TRU-SKIN DERMATOLOGY OFFICE NEAREST TO YOU